Sunak U-turns on VAT after presenter’s collapse cancels Truss debate - follow live

 The Sun’s Showdown: The Fight for No 10 was abruptly taken off air after the debate’s moderator fainted

-Rishi Sunak has announced he would scrap VAT on all domestic energy bills for the next year, saving the average household £160, were he to replace Boris Johnson in No 10.
+Rishi Sunak is accused of making a U-turn as he promised to temporarily scrap VAT on all domestic fuel if he becomes prime minister.

-The move is part of the former chancellor’s “winter plan” to tackle inflation and the cost of living crisis, which, his campaign team says, stands in contrast to the inflationary £55 billion of fiscal commitments Liz Truss has made.
+The move, pitched as a part of the former chancellor’s “winter plan” to tackle inflation and the cost of living crisis, is being slammed as Mr Sunak had voted against it earlier this year saying it would “disproportionately benefit wealthier households”.

-The Tory leadership hopeful said he would also undertake major supply side reforms aimed at bringing down costs.
+While shadow treasury minister Pat McFadden accused him of “acting as his own personal rebuttal unit”, Liberal Democrat Treasury spokesperson Sarah Olney said “this sounds like another Sunak Swindle”.

-It comes after the second live head-to-head between Mr Truss and Mr Sunak was been cancelled after the debate’s moderator fainted mid-broadcast.

-The Sun’s Showdown: The Fight for No 10 was abruptly taken off air after a big crash was heard in the TV studio.
+It comes after the second live head-to-head between Liz Truss and Mr Sunak was cancelled after the debate’s moderator fainted mid-broadcast.
+The two Tory candidates had been sparring for 30 minutes when there was a loud crash in the studio with The Sun’s Showdown: The Fight for No 10 being abruptly taken off air.

-In the few seconds before screens went blank, Ms Truss could be seen stepping off the podium where she was speaking with a concerned expression on her face.

-TalkTV, the broadcaster hosting tonight’s debate, issued a statement confirming reports that political editor Kate McCann collapsed just over 30 minutes into presenting tonight’s proceedings.
+TalkTV, the broadcaster hosting tonight’s debate, confirmed that presenter Kate McCann had fainted.

 ICYMI: Sunak accused of U-turn as he pledge to cut VAT on energy bills